Semi-supervised Batch Learning From Logged Data: Related Works

+{\blue \textbf{Pessimism Method and Off-policy Reinforcement Learning:} The pessimism concept originally, introduced in offline reinforcement learning \citep{buckman2020importance,jin2021pessimism}, aims to derive an optimal policy within Markov decision processes (MDPs) by utilizing pre-existing datasets \citep{rashidinejad2022optimal,rashidinejad2021bridging,yin2021towards,yan2023efficacy}.
+This concept has also been adapted to contextual bandits, viewed as a specific MDP instance.
+Recently, a ‘design-based’ version of the pessimism principle is proposed by \citet{jin2022policy} who propose a data-dependent and policy-dependent regularization inspired by a lower confidence bound (LCB) on the estimation uncertainty of the augmented-inverse-propensity-weighted (AIPW)-type estimators which also includes IPS estimators.
+Our work differs from that of \citet{jin2022policy} as our regularization is inspired by variance reduction of truncated IPS estimator.
+However, the regularization used by \citet{jin2022policy} is motivated by a LCB.
+In addition, our regularization, can be implemented by deep neural networks. }

-\textbf{Importance Weighting:} Importance weighting has been proposed for off-policy estimation and learning \citep{thomas2015high,swaminathan2015batch}.
-Importance weighting has a large variance in many cases \citep{rosenbaum1983central}; hence some truncated importance sampling methods are proposed, including the IPS estimator with truncated ratio of policy and logging policy \citep{ionides2008truncated}, IPS estimator with truncated propensity score \citep{strehl2010learning} or self-normalizing estimator \citep{swaminathan2015self}. \cite{kallus2018balanced} proposed a balance-based weighting approach for policy learning which outperforms other estimators.
-A generalization of the importance sampling by considering samples from different policies is studied by \cite{papini2019optimistic}.
+\textbf{Importance Weighting:} This method has been proposed for off-policy estimation and learning \citep{thomas2015high,swaminathan2015batch}.
+Due to its large variance in many cases \citep{rosenbaum1983central}, some truncated importance sampling methods are proposed, including the IPS estimator with a truncated ratio of policy and logging policy \citep{ionides2008truncated}, IPS estimator with truncated propensity score \citep{strehl2010learning} or self-normalizing estimator \citep{swaminathan2015self}.
+A balance-based weighting approach for policy learning, which outperforms other estimators, was proposed by~\citet{kallus2018balanced}.
+A generalization of importance sampling by considering samples from different policies is studied by \citet{papini2019optimistic}.
 The weights can be estimated directly by sampling from contexts and actions using Direct Importance Estimation \citep{sugiyama2007direct}.
-In this work we consider IPS estimator based on truncated propensity score.

-\textbf{Individualized Treatment Effects:} The aim of individual treatment effect is the estimation of the expected values of the squared difference between outcomes (rewards) for control and treated contexts \citep{shalit2017estimating}.
-In the individual treatment effect scenario, the actions are limited to two actions (treated/not treated) and the propensity scores are unknown \citep{shalit2017estimating,johansson2016learning,alaa2017bayesian}.
-Our work differs from this line of works by considering more actions, and also we are focused on leveraging the availability of the logged unknown-reward dataset (in addition to the logged known-reward dataset).
+A convex surrogate for the regularized true risk by the entropy of learning policy is proposed by \citet{chen2019surrogate}.
+An exponential smoothed version of the IPS estimator is proposed by \citet{aouali2023exponential}.
+Other corrections of IPS estimator are also proposed by \citet{metelli2021subgaussian,su2020doubly}.
+IX-estimator~\citep{neu2015explore} where a constant is added to logging policy is studied by \citet{gabbianelli2023importance}.
+This work considers the IPS estimator based on a truncated propensity score.